Disaster Relief -- Galveston, Texas

 Disaster Relief -- Joplin, Missouri

-During this trip, student were able to help rebuild the home of a couple who lost everything in the 2011 tornado that tore through the town of Joplin.
+During this trip, students were able to help rebuild the home of a couple who lost everything in the 2011 tornado that tore through the town of Joplin.
 The homeowner's wife had moved away from the area because the memories of the storm left her feeling devastated, so her husband remained in the area to help rebuild the home so that his wife would have something beautiful to come back to and to call home.
-They also were able to help a homeowner, who hadn't received any assistance since the tornado, clear their yard of debris and make their home a better place.
-Students also had the opportunity to work at the Salvation Army, rearranging their food pantry so that the workers could more easily distribute food items to the people of Joplin, many of whom were directly affected by the tornado.
+Huskies were also able to help a homeowner, who hadn't received any assistance since the tornado, clear their yard of debris, and make their home a better place.
+Students had the opportunity to work at the Salvation Army, rearranging their food pantry so that the workers could more easily distribute food items to the people of Joplin, many of whom were directly affected by the tornado.

 Youth & Education -- Newark, New Jersey

-Affordable Housing, Environmental Issues, Family Wellness -- Pensacola, Florida
+Affordable Housing, Environmental Restoration, Family Wellness -- Pensacola, Florida

 Sixty-seven NIU students and alumni donated almost 1,000 hours of their 2014 spring break time to non-profit organizations in Pensacola, Florida.
 These volunteers enriched the lives of residents in the community, built lifelong friendships and proved that NIU students and alumni truly strive to be contributing members of the global community.
 HAB students and NIU alumni and friends from the NIU Sociology Department participated in this trip.
 NIU volunteers worked primarily with the Pensacola Habitat for Humanity, which provides affordable housing to families in dire need of a safe living space.
 They spent close to 800 hours throughout the week building two houses for families in need.
 Participants also volunteered at the Ronald McDonald House, a non-profit organization that provides families with children in the hospital a low-cost place to stay, eat and recharge while their loved ones are receiving the critical care that they need.
 To assist in that mission, NIU volunteers cooked four meals for the families and helped reorganize the food pantry to prevent foods from expiring before being used.
 Participants also volunteered at the Florida Department of Environmental Protection and spent a day bagging oysters that will be used to create reefs along the Florida coast to deter shoreline erosion and promote biodiversity and sustainability in the area.